Trix (cereal): History

 The cereal originally used spherical cereal pieces, but in 1991 these were changed to puffed fruit-shaped pieces, presumably to avoid clashing with Berry Berry Kix when it was introduced in 1992.
-In 2007, Trix reverted to their original shapes in the United States, to the dismay of the fans.
-Mexico was the only country to maintain fruit-shaped pieces until around late 2018 when they were reintroduced globally.
+In 2007, Trix reverted to their original shapes in the United States, much to fans' dismay.
+Mexico was the only country to maintain fruit-shaped pieces until around late 2018, when they were reintroduced globally.

 In 2015, General Mills announced it would no longer use artificial colors in its cereals, and Trix would be among the first to change.
 Trix would go from six colors to four because satisfactory natural alternatives were found for orange, yellow, red, and purple, but not blue or green.

-On September 21, 2017, General Mills announced that the six-color version of Trix cereal would be reintroduced back to the market and that artificial dyes and flavors would be utilized to do so.
+On September 21, 2017, General Mills announced that the six-color version of Trix cereal would be reintroduced back to the market, and that artificial dyes and flavors would be utilized to do so after customers complained about the naturally-flavored Trix.
 The four-color, non-artificial-dye/flavor version would continue to be sold.
 In that same announcement, General Mills said they would revert to the puffed fruit-shaped pieces, which happened around late 2018.

 Marketing and advertising

 By 1955, just one year after Trix's market debut, General Mills experimented with a rabbit puppet as a potential Trix mascot.
 Joe Harris, a copywriter and illustrator at the Dancer Fitzgerald Sample advertising agency, created the trademark animated "Silly Rabbit," who debuted in a 1959 television commercial for the cereal.
-Harris also wrote the iconic Trix tagline, "Silly rabbit!
-Trix are for kids!", which is still used in General Mills' commercial campaigns, it is also used at the end of every commercial when the children claim that the cereal itself is for themselves, as that's what they tell to the rabbit.
+Harris also wrote the famous Trix tagline, "Silly rabbit, Trix are for kids!", which is still used in General Mills' commercial campaigns.
+It is also used at the end of every commercial: children state to the rabbit that the cereal itself is for them only.

 Chet Stover, creative director of the Trix account at Dancer Fitzgerald Sample, fully credited Harris with the creation of the Trix rabbit after viewing the new character in its 1959 television commercial for the cereal.
 In an internal memo to Dancer Fitzgerald Sample employees, Stover wrote, "In a business where the only thing we have to sell are ideas, it is of first importance the credit is given where credit belongs — and Joe gets all the credit for this one."